Ziggy7777/Ziggys-Dev-Sniper/README.md

 Click the red dev snipe button on any trading pair you're watching The tool monitors the dev wallet and automatically buys when they sell X% of their holdings Profit? (hopefully)

+ Use it, break it, fix it, whatever.
+Just don't blame me when your trades go wrong.
+Remember: This tool is for educational purposes and personal use.
+Trade responsibly and never risk more than you can afford to lose.
+NFA (Not Financial Advice).